kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 ## Install GRAKN.AI
 {% include note.html content="**Prerequisites**   <br />
 GRAKN.AI requires Java 8 (Standard Edition) with the `$JAVA_HOME` set accordingly.
 If you don't already have this installed, you can find it [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-If you intend to build Grakn, you will also need Maven 3." %}
+If you intend to build Grakn, or develop on top of it, you will also need Maven 3." %}

 Unzip the download into your preferred location and run the following in the terminal to start Grakn: